MiekeSlim/PrimingSentencePictureMatchingTask/README.md

 - Estonian spelling requires quite some special characters (such as the *õ*), these characters need to be given in html.
 - The experiment requires a lot of pictures, which takes up too much space on the PCIbex Farm.
 Therefore, the pictures are hosted at a distant server.
 - The left-right position of the pictures is counterbalanced (so not completely randomized).
 It would actually be easier to randomize the position of the pictures, but I decided to counterbalance because I did this in the previous experiments that were conducted in this study (which were not programmed in PCIbex, but administered over Qualtrics).
+- The experiment requires a lot of pictures, which takes up too much server space on the PCIbex Farm.
+Therefore, the pictures are hosted at a distant server.

 ## Contents of this GitHub repository
 All the files needed to implement this experiment are stored in a GitHub repository (https://github.com/MiekeSlim/PrimingSentencePictureMatchingTask.git).
 This repository contains two folders: *chunk_includes* and *data_includes*.
 All resources needed for your experiment (such as image files, trial templates, or html files) are stored within the *chunk_includes* folder.
 The *data_includes* folder contains the `main.js` file, which is the main script in which you will be working most of the time (which I will describe in more detail below).